Property Auction Buyers Guide

 What if the lot I want is unsold?

-A small number of auction lots may fail to reach their reserves.
+A small number of properties may fail to reach their reserves at auction.
 If the lot in which you are interested should be one of these you should speak to one of the auction team before you leave the room as it may be possible to contact the vendor and negotiate an amended and mutually acceptable price.

 A final word of caution